YASH-MOHARIR/MojiMatch-Kiro/README.md

 When you first open MojiMatcher in a Reddit post, you'll see a custom splash screen with:

 - **App Name**: "MojiMatcher" displayed prominently
-- **Animated Background**: Eye-catching `splash-background-mobile.gif` that makes the post stand out in the Reddit feed
+- **Animated Background**: Eye-catching animated GIF (`splash-background-mobile.gif`) that makes the post stand out in the Reddit feed
-- **Launch Button**: "🎮 I Accept the Challenge!" button to start the game (configured in `src/server/core/post.ts`)
 - **Post Title**: "🎮 MojiMatcher - Think You Can Beat the High Score? 🏆"

-Click the **"🎮 I Accept the Challenge!"** button to launch the game in full-screen webview mode!
+Click the splash screen to launch the game in full-screen webview mode!
 The game opens in Devvit's webview where you can play without distractions.
 The splash screen is configured in `src/server/core/post.ts` using Devvit's `submitCustomPost()` API with custom splash properties.

 #### Step 1: Navigate the Main Menu
 After launching the game, you'll see the main menu with four options: